Bertrand Farm Internship

 We strive to be a place that fosters creativity and lifelong learning.
 Interns work closely with our field manager and the community in our Community sponsored agriculture program (CSA).
 Our partnerships with other nearby farmers allow us to offer a diverse and exciting farm education.
 We believe the future of food security rests in a localized food system.

-We operate 10 acres of diversified production including vegetables, eggs, meats, fruit and small grains.
-We have a strong focus on environmental stewardship including organic and permaculture practices.
+We operate three acres of diversified urban production using principles of intensive growing and permaculture practices including fruits, vegetables, eggs, honey and limited meats.
+Our production focuses on environmental stewardship including organic and permaculture practices.
 Our farming style is an environmentally regenerative one.
 This year we welcome 2 full time interns for 10-15 weeks during the growing season.
 Interns participate in all aspects of the farm including our educational classes.
 We strongly encourage applicants who are looking for practical farming education but also welcome all who have an interest in food production and environmental restoration.

 Restoration Agriculture For Food Production 101

-PURPOSE: To gain experience in vegetable, fruit and meat production using proven organic practices that are mindful of sustainability with regards to the environment, the availability of affordable fuel and the future food security needs of our local communities; To experience a variety of successful small scale, food producing farming styles; To know the steps, from planning to market, for food farming.
+PURPOSE: To gain experience in vegetable, fruit and meat production using proven organic practices that are mindful of sustainability with regards to the environment restoration, the availability of affordable fuel and the future food security needs of our local communities; To experience a variety of successful small scale, food producing farming styles; To know the steps, from planning to market, for food farming.
 To understand food security issues that necessitates growth in small farming everywhere.

 EXPERIENTIAL TEACHING INTERNSHIP